javaplus/PicoProjects/labs/f02_sharks_with_lasers.md

 ##  Get your hands dirty

-Once you have the pico wired and the game stage set as seen above, take some time to attempt to code the points outlined in the overview using the old labs, building on your code from the Fire Zee Lasers Lab.
+Once you have the pico wired and the game stage set as seen above, take some time to attempt to code the points outlined in the overview using the old labs, building on our code from the Fire Zee Lasers Lab.

-TODO: List some specific code snippets from previous labs to help guide them

-**NOTE**<details><summary>If you've given that a good effort and need a little guidance check out the code solution by clicking here.</summary>
+**Code!**<details><summary>If you've given that a good effort and need a little guidance check out the code solution by clicking here.</summary>
 ```Python

 from machine import Pin,PWM,ADC